fixie/fixie/README.md

 4. Use the console runner from a command line to execute your tests:

     Fixie.Console.exe path/to/your/test/project.dll

-*Fixie will soon provide a TestDriven.net runner so that tests can be executed from within Visual Studio.*
+5. Use the TestDriven.NET runner from within Visual Studio, using the same keyboard shortcuts you would use for NUnit tests.

 ## Default Convention